rikiNeustadt/Digi-Safe/README.md

 # Digi-Safe
-Development of a computational tool for identifying unusual discourse of children
+Development of a computational tool for identifying unusual discourse of children This tool is an NLP project in Hebrew.
+It is running on local Django server.

 ## Requirements

 * Python 3.6 and above.
 * Pip
 * Pickeled classification model
+* Google API key
+* Hebrew Parser Token

 ## Installation